GCW48/cs386-a1/Deliverables/deliverable1.md

 Time Limited gameplay is good if it's not just there to increase play time or reset all their content.
 Tight gaming controls are good.

 quotes:
-Being limited on time can suck but also feel good from the challange i guess
+"Being limited on time can suck but also feel good from the challange, I guess"

 Assessment: Nice to Have